-Further details of the schemes considered within the cumulative impact assessment are provided in Chapter 14 Cumulative Impact Assessment.
+The assessment of cumulative impacts includes the Russkaya CS and well as a number of known and proposed developments within the proximity of the Project.
+Further details of the approach and schemes considered within the cumulative impact assessment are provided in Chapter 20 Cumulative Impact Assessment.

-Where specific impacts are anticipated to extend across Project Area boundaries (Section 1.2.1), the ESIA Report provides a description of the potential geographical extent associated with the impact.
-In particular, the potential for transboundary impacts (i.e. the potential for the Project Area of Influence to extend across Turkish national boundaries) is discussed in Chapter 15 Transboundary Impact Assessment.
+Where specific impacts are anticipated to extend across Project Area boundaries (see Section 1.2.1), the ESIA Report provides a description of the potential geographical extent associated with the impact.
+In particular, the potential for transboundary impacts (i.e. the potential for the Project Area of Influence to extend across Russian national boundaries) is discussed in Chapter 21 Transboundary Impact Assessment.